Energy efficiency of housing

 Energy efficency rating

-All dwellings receive an energy efficiency rating as part of their EPC assessment.
+EPCs are legally required when selling or renting properties in the UK, providing essential information on energy performance to prospective buyers or tenants.
 Data is published on the number of dwellings that are placed in at least band C, meaning that the dwelling is in at least the top three energy efficiency bands.

-The proportion of dwellings that had at least a C grade rating in 2022 varied from 50% in North Tyneside to 41% in County Durham.
-The median local authority in England exlcuding London had 42% of its dwellings in at least band C in the same year.
+The proportion of dwellings that had at least a C grade rating in 2025 varied from 50% in South Tyneside to 59% in South Tyneside Durham.

-Detached dwellings and flat and maisonettes were generally more likely to have a C grade rating in 2022, as were socially rented dwellings.
+Detached dwellings and flat and maisonettes were generally more likely to have a C grade rating.